CubeFlix/lily/COMMANDS.md

 **Chunk Returns:** None

-### Remove Drives
+### Remove Drive

-> Remove drives on the Lily server.
-Accepts a list of drive names.
-If the drive names are invalid, this returns an error.
-This DOES NOT remove the drive or drive file from the host filesystem, instead, it removes the drives from the server.
+> Remove a drive on the Lily server.
+Accepts a drive name.
+If the drive name is invalid, this returns an error.
+This DOES NOT remove the drive or drive file from the host filesystem, instead, it removes the drive from the server.

 **Parameters:**
-> - `drives` (type `[]string`)
+> - `drive` (type `string`)
+>
+>   The drive to remove.

 **Chunk Arguments:** None